 Initial Receipt of Application

 When the Board receives an application, VDOE staff, on behalf of the Board, will send an acknowledgement to the applicant.
-VDOE will determine that an application is complete when all of the required application elements have been submitted in the required format.
+VDOE will determine that an application is complete when all the required application elements have been submitted in the required format.

 If the application is deemed incomplete, the VDOE will notify the applicant within fifteen (15) business days of receipt of the application and request that the outstanding information be submitted within thirty (30) business days of such notification to the applicant that additional information is needed.

 If an applicant fails to respond to the initial request for additional information, the VDOE will contact the applicant and make a second request for any outstanding information.
-In this communication, VDOE will indicate that the application will not be considered for review by the Board’s College Partnership Laboratory School Committee until all information is received.
-The applicant may withdraw his application at any time during the initial process and resubmit it at a later time.
+In this communication, VDOE will indicate that the application will not be considered for review by the Board’s College Partnership Laboratory School Standing Committee (Standing Committee) until all information is received.
+The applicant may withdraw the application at any time during the initial process and resubmit it at a later time.

-If the application is deemed complete by VDOE, it will be sent to the College Partnership Laboratory School Committee (Committee).
-The Committee may appoint an advisory work group to review the application and provide the Committee with technical expertise.
-Such work group could include individuals with experience in the operation of similar schools located in other states.
+If the application is deemed complete by VDOE, it will be sent to the College Partnership Laboratory School Standing Committee.
+The Standing Committee may request individuals with subject matter expertise, which may include VDOE personnel, or may convene an advisory work group to assist with the review of the application and provide the Standing Committee with technical expertise.
+Such individuals or work group could include those with experience in the operation of similar schools located in other states.

+The Standing Committee shall request public comment or schedule public hearings on the application to provide appropriate opportunity for input from parents, teachers, and other interested parties and to obtain information to assist the Board in its evaluation of the application.

-Meeting with the College Partnership Laboratory Schools Committee
+Meeting with the College Partnership Laboratory Schools Standing Committee

-Representatives of the institution of higher education submitting the application for the college partnership laboratory school must attend a meeting with the Committee.
-At the meeting with the Committee, these representatives will be asked to discuss the contents of the application and address the Committee’s questions.
-The Committee shall request public comment or schedule public hearings on the application to provide appropriate opportunity for input from parents, teachers, and other interested parties and to obtain information to assist the Board in its evaluation of the application.
+Representatives of the institution of higher education submitting the application for the college partnership laboratory school must attend a meeting with the Standing Committee.
+At the meeting with the Standing Committee, these representatives will be asked to discuss the contents of the application and address the Standing Committee’s questions.

-Following the, the Committee will prepare a report to the full Board with the Committee’s recommendation.
-A copy of the report will be provided to the applicant within ten (10) business days of the Committee meeting.
+Following the public comment or public hearing conducted by the Standing Committee and the meeting with the institution of higher education, the Standing Committee will prepare a report to the full Board with the Standing Committee’s recommendation.
+A copy of the report will be provided to the applicant upon provision of the report to the Board.

-The Committee report will normally be considered for first review at the next regularly scheduled full Board meeting.
+The Standing Committee report will normally be considered for first review at the next regularly scheduled full Board meeting.
 The Board may review the application multiple times before receiving the application for final review.
-The applicant should attend each meeting at which the Board considers the application in to answer questions or make comments regarding the application.
+The applicant should attend each meeting at which the Board considers the application to answer questions or make comments regarding the application.

 Action by the Board